UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 compelling or encouraging a minor to engage in sexual conduct, including compelling or encouraging the minor to engage in conduct that constitutes an offense of trafficking of persons, prostitution, or compelling prostitution; and

-causing, permitting, encouraging, engaging in, or allowing the photographing, filming, or depicting of the minor if the person knew or should have known that the resulting photograph, film, or depiction of the minor is obscene, or pornographic.
+causing, permitting, encouraging, engaging in, or allowing the photographing, filming, or recording depicting of the minor if the person knew or should have known that the resulting photograph, film, or depiction of the minor is obscene or pornographic.

-is operated by or on the campus or on properties owned by the university;
+is operated by or on the campus or on properties owned by the university, or is offered remotely online;

 offers recreational, athletic, religious, or educational activities for campers who are not enrolled at the institution; and